 Freshman Dates & Deadlines

-The University of Florida provides two application options, or timelines, for students to choose: Early Action (EA) or Regular Decision (RD).
+The University of Florida provides three application options, or timelines, for students to choose: Early Decision (ED), Early Action (EA) or Regular Decision (RD).
 Each of these paths provide different decision notifications, listed below.
-The University of Florida does not have rolling admissions nor binding decision commitment.

 Materials Deadline

-For the materials deadlines above, you must submit all of the application materials (SSAR or high school transcript, and the self-reported or official test scores) by the November 8 Early Action deadline or the January 22 Regular Decision deadline.
+For the materials deadlines above, you must submit all of the application materials (STARS or high school transcript, and the self-reported or official test scores).

-If you have met the November 1 Early Action application deadline, submit the SSAR by the November 8 deadline.
-If you have met the January 15 Regular Decision application deadline, submit the SSAR by the January 22 deadline.
-Changes and corrections should be made prior to the respective SSAR deadline.
-After this date, your SSAR information will be locked for editing and if a change is necessary after this deadline, contact Admissions via our Contact page.
+Submit your STARS by the materials deadline for your application option found in the chart above.
+Changes and corrections should be made prior to the respective STARS deadline.
+After this date, your STARS information will be locked for editing and if a change is necessary after this deadline, contact Admissions via our Contact page.

 Enrollment Confirmation Deadline